-Knitgrammer’s no swatch, any stitch count, any yarn sock pattern.
+NO swatch, ANY stitch count, ANY yarn sock pattern.

-With the help of this sock pattern you can make a pair of vanilla socks of almost any size and with any yarn.
+Wonder no more because with the help of this sock pattern, you can make a pair of perfectly fitting vanilla socks of any size and with almost any yarn.
 No swatching required!

 The socks you knit with this pattern are worked toe-up.
 I have also published interactive patterns for cuff-down socks but in that case, you need to swatch and calculate how many stitches you need to cast on.

 It’s possible because I’ve made a collection of interactive patterns that will do the math for you.
 The pattern is written for the magic loop method (the sock is knitted with a long circular needle) but you can easily adjust it for the double pointed needles as well or if you don’t like magic looping you can use flexi flip needles.